 In His Writing, Sims Documented The Pain He Caused His Slave Patients

-While Sims has been memorialized by numerous statues, his descriptions of medical experiments on slave women, performed without anesthesia, are difficult to read.
+While Sims has been memorialized with numerous statues, his descriptions of medical experiments on slave women, performed without anesthesia, are difficult to read.
 In his first surgical case, Sims operated on a young slave named Lucy.
-He wrote,
+He wrote:

 That was before the days of anesthetics, and the poor girl [Lucy], on her knees, bore the operation with great heroism and bravery.
 I had about a dozen doctors there to witness the series of experiments I expected to perform...
 At the end of five days [Lucy] was very ill.
 She had fever, frequent pulse, and real blood-poisoning, but we did not know what to call it at that day and time.